 The John Hope Franklin Publication Prize is distributed yearly and honors the most outstanding book published in American studies for the year preceding the annual meeting.
-The awardee receives $1,000.
-The awardee will be announced at the annual meeting of the American Studies Association, November 10, 2017.
+Recipients of the award receive $1,000.
+The prize winner will be announced at the annual meeting of the American Studies Association.

 Eligibility Requirements and Application Procedures

 Who is eligible: Current ASA members who have published (copyrighted) their book between January 1, 2022 and December 31, 2022 may submit for the 2023 prize.
 To be eligible, books must be written in English by a single author, though the book may be published outside of the U.S. First books are eligible for both the Franklin and the Romero prize and may be submitted in both competitions.

 Who can nominate: Authors can apply directly, or self-nominate.
 Publishers or presses may also submit books for consideration.
 While those who work for a press need not be active members, they must create an account online in order to submit a nomination.*